Morning extended care: 6:45 to 7:20 a.m.

 To ensure you are able to receive our alerts, text “START” to 22-383 from your mobile device.
 The text alerts from STM will begin with “STTM-LA.”

 Order your child's prepackaged school supplies through June 11 for the 2023-24 school year through School Tool Box.
-Supply boxes will be delivered directly to STM, so your child will be all set to begin the new school year.
-You may order after June 11, and the supply box will be sent to your home address.
+Supply boxes will be delivered to your home address.
 Supplies are guaranteed to last all school year.
 If it doesn't last, School Tool Box will replace it.
 Please be sure to order the correct grade level box for the 2023-2024 year.
 Click here to order.

 If you prefer to purchase school supplies separately, please refer to the supply list for your child's grade level: